Guide

 --subject "Hello from the agent" \

---body "This message was sent from a managed agent identity."Two limits on this path: GPG signing and encryption are not supported, and stored signatures via --signature-id are not honoured.
+--body "This message was sent from a managed agent identity."Two limits apply to agent sends: GPG signing and encryption are not supported, and stored signatures via --signature-id are not honoured.
 For richer send patterns — HTML body, attachments, scheduled delivery — see Send email from the terminal.

 Step 4 — Read the agent's inbox